 In other articles I have written about improving cycling, walking to school, and public transport … This article is about some immediate low cost improvements for north/south bus priority.
 When the Adelaide Road morning bus lane went in, it reduced travel time for buses and other traffic alike – it was no great penalty for anyone.

-I have a diagram that I’ve sent to the Transport Agency and the city council.
+I have a diagram in Word that I can send to anyone who’s interested.
+I’ve already sent it to the Transport Agency and the city council.

 Morning flow (northwards)

 The main holdup is at the Adelaide Road/ Rugby Street intersection, partly due to limited time against priority given to SH1 traffic, and partly tailbacks blocking buses and other north-heading vehicles from getting to the inner lane around Basin.